Stefano Gori

 Stefano Gori (born 9 March 1996) is an Italian professional footballer who plays as a goalkeeper for club Union Brescia.

 Club career

 Brescia

-Gori began playing football at youth level for hometown club Voluntas Brescia.
-He was noticed by Brescia, who signed him to their youth sector.
+Gori began playing football at youth level for his hometown club, Voluntas Brescia, who signed him to their youth sector.
 In 2013, after a derby in the Primavera (under-19) between Brescia and AC Milan, Gori impressed the Rossoneri observers and coach Filippo Inzaghi, who pressed to buy him.

 AC Milan

 In January 2014, Gori moved to Milan's Primavera team on a co-ownership deal.
 After winning the Torneo di Viareggio in the final against Anderlecht, he was redeemed by the Rossoneri in exchange for Lorenzo Andrenacci, becoming a key player of the team at the youth level.
 In the following season, Gori was regularly called up to Serie A, becoming the third-choice goalkeeper behind Christian Abbiati and Diego Lopez.
 He continued to grow with the Milan goalkeepers, while his place in the Primavera was left to Gianluigi Donnarumma.